Table of Contents

 While there is a wealth of data available to modern health providers and institutions, with so much generated from a number of different departments, specific key metrics can become fragmented, causing many important insights to remain unused or untapped.

-For transparency, efficiency, and to ensure every element of data is used to its maximum potential, a centralized hospital KPI dashboard is the greatest ally in your quest for success.
+For transparency, and efficiency, and to ensure every insight is used to its maximum potential, a centralized hospital KPI dashboard is the greatest ally in your quest for success.

 - Treatment costs: An economic management-based KPI that helps providers calculate the amount of money an average patient costs.

 - ER waiting time: The ER waiting time KPI measures the length of time a person arrives in the ER right through to the moment they see a physician.
 This metric needs to be monitored closely over time to identify trends and iron out any odd spikes in wait time.